kanishka-sharma9/Study-Plan-Generator/README.md

   It uses Groq API for enaling the use of llama3.2-vision and llama3.3 model for analysis report and plan generation respectively.

 ## Features
-  Performance Analysis
+  1. Performance Analysis
-  Curated Study Plan
+  2. Curated Study Plan

 ## Tech Stack
-  Streamlit
+  1. Streamlit
-  Python
+  2. Python
-  langchain
+  3. langchain

 ## How to use
   1. Click <a href="https://huggingface.co/spaces/sharma-kanishka/Study-plan-generator">Here</a> to got to the deployed website.
-  2. Download any report form the <h3>examples</h3> folder or use your own.
+  2. Download any report form the <b>examples</b> folder or use your own.
-  3. paste and click <h3>Analyse</h3> or <h3>Generate Plan</h3> to see results
+  3. paste and click <b>Analyse</b> or <b>Generate Plan</b> to see results